Skip to main content

 Part L (Conservation of Fuel and Power) of the Building Regulations sets the energy performance standards for new buildings in England.
-Under the Future Homes Standard, Part L is receiving its most significant update in decades — requiring 75–80% lower carbon emissions than homes built to the 2013 baseline, effectively ending gas heating in new builds and setting fabric standards that will make triple glazing and mechanical ventilation the norm.
+Under the Future Homes Standard, Part L is receiving its most significant update in decades, requiring at least 75% lower carbon emissions than homes built to the 2013 baseline, effectively ending gas heating in new builds and setting fabric standards that will make high-performance glazing and mechanical ventilation the norm.

 The Journey: Part L 2013 → 2021 → FHS

-The Future Homes Standard represents the third step in a progressive tightening of Part L standards:
+The Future Homes Standard represents the third step in a progressive tightening of Part L standards.
+The table below compares notional dwelling values (the targets designs must meet), not backstop limits.

 The 2021 uplift (which came into force in June 2022) was explicitly described as an interim step towards the Future Homes Standard.
 It tightened fabric standards and introduced primary energy as a compliance metric, but still permitted gas boilers.
 The FHS goes much further.